MapStory/mapstory-community/items/annotations.md

 possible to upload annotations, to edit any existing annotation, ideally with some bulk editing options, and to add youtube and pictures.

+This will also cover hot fixes to the overall annotations improvements that were recently promoted.

 ### Spec / Requirements

 There are three main new requirements to support in addition to what is already working now on annotations